kill9zombie/elixir_dojo/DOJO.md

     iex> 1 = x
     1

-So far so good, x /is/ equal to 1, so it's all good.
+So far so good, x _is_ equal to 1, so it's all good.
 What happens if we try another test?

     iex> 2 = x
     ** (MatchError) no match of right hand side value: 1